 Laminated glass is manufactured by placing a sheet of ethylene-vinyl acetate (EVA) or polyvinyl butyral (PVB) between the layers of a normal glass, where the sheet minimizes the chances of glass to completely shatter unlike other types of glasses.

-The glass is used in windshields and sunroofs of vehicles where in case of a hard hit or external pressure it forms a spider web like appearance and protects the passengers.
+The glass is used in windshields and sunroofs of vehicles where in case of a hard hit or external pressure it forms a spiderweb-like appearance and protects the passengers.
 Companies such as Tesla, Ferrari, and Volvo use laminated glass in all their cars that have panoramic sunroofs.
-However, the usage is less, as majority of manufacturers still use tempered glass.
+However, the usage is less, a majority of manufacturers still use tempered glass.

 The abilities of laminated glass such as anti-shock, anti-break, and sound insulation make it applicable in high-end products such as bullet-resistant glass and hurricane-resistant glass.
 The Vine Hotel in Mexico has made use of laminated safety glass for its exterior windows, doors, balustrades, and facades for ensuring safety against hurricanes and maintaining a modern, high-quality, transparent look for the guests.

 The demand for laminated glass is high, however, its consumption is restricted owing to the availability of low-cost substitutes.
 The high cost of laminated glass is owing to its capital intensive and in-depth manufacturing process as it requires multiple layers of materials, unlike other types of glasses.
 Thus, the availability of substitutes like the tempered glass is a major restraint for the global laminated glass market.